 - Are the results authoritative?
 Search engines also look for authority when ranking websites.
 They want to ensure that the results they show are from reliable sources.

 - Are users satisfied?
 Engines track user data to get a better understanding of what people are looking for.
-If after visiting a website users keep on searching for results that implies they are probably not satisfied.
+If after visiting a website users keep on searching for results that implies, they are probably not satisfied.

 - Is the page frequently linked on other websites?
 Search engines also look at the number of other websites that link to a page.
 The more links pointing to a website, the higher it will rank in search results.

 - Is the content "fresh"?
 Search engines also prioritize fresh content.
-This means that websites with newer, more timely content will show up higher in the results than ones with outdated
+This means that websites with newer, more timely content will show up higher in the results than ones with outdated.

 - Where is the user located?
 Search engines also take user location into account when displaying results.
-So if you’re searching for something in a specific city, the search engine will prioritize local businesses and websites in that area.
+So, if you’re searching for something in a specific city, the search engine will prioritize local businesses and websites in that area.
 Or if someone in Kenya searches for ‘news’, they will get different results than someone in Indonesia.

 - Is the content easy to read and understand?
 Search engines also favor websites with well-written, high-quality content written in an accessible manner for readers who may not be as familiar with a topic.
+However, if your web content lacks readability, then instead of manually devoting time and effort on improving it, consider getting help from a rewording generator.
+It will quickly simplify the given content within seconds without changing the original meaning.

 - Are the keywords relevant?
 The keywords that are used in the search query and on your web pages will also influence how your content is ranked.